 Flinders Beach (Point Lookout)

-Flinders Beach is an 8 km long, north-east to north facing beach, stretching from Amity Point to Adder Rock headland, Point Lookout.
-There is vehicle access to the beach toward the western end along the Flinder’s Beach Road, which also leads to a camping area and car park, and in the east at Adder Rock, where there is also a beachfront camping ground.
+Flinders Beach is an 8 km long, northeast to the north-facing beach, stretching from Amity Point to Adder Rock headland, Point Lookout.
+There is vehicle access to the beach toward the western end along Flinder’s Beach Road, which also leads to a camping area and car park, and in the east at Adder Rock, where there is also a beachfront camping ground.
 The beach has a relatively low gradient and is either barless or fronted by a narrow continuous bar, particularly toward the east.
-Seaward of the bar, sand moves from east to west in the form of elongate sand waves and bars, which result in a highly variable outer surf zone.
-During high swell a strong westerly drift runs along and off the beach.
+Seaward of the bar, sand moves from east to west in the form of elongated sand waves and bars, which result in a highly variable outer surf zone.
+During high swell, a strong westerly drift runs along and off the beach.

 The swamp drains out to the ocean in several spots along Flinders Beach, always check water depth visually or physically prior to driving through.
 Ensure you have a valid vehicle permit and are aware of the conditions of use before beach driving.
 After or during unusually large directional ocean swell there can be unpassable spots along Flinders Beach.